-- 1. The Mid-Term Exams will be of 1.5 hours duration and the Final Exam will be of 3 hours duration. - 2.
+- 1. The Mid-Term Exams will be of 2 hours duration and the Final Exam will be of 3 hours duration. - 2.
 Between 5 and 15% of exam content will be taken from a combination of weekly assignments, Wiley Plus, and questions in the organic chemistry textbook by Solomons and Fryhle. - 3.
 A pass grade is essential for the Laboratory Component. - 4.
-The Tutorial Grading Component will contribute to 10% of the final grade and will consist of two components as determined by the Instructor with input from the class.
-The two components are; - 4.1 Printed assignments consisting of ten questions per assignment, and; - 4.2 On-line Wiley Plus tests prepared by the Instructor and marked electronically, with feedback to the students. - 5.
-Assistance with assignments will be given upon request. - 6.
+The Tutorial Grading Component will contribute to 10% of the final grade and will consist of:4.1 WileyPlus On-Line-Assignments.
+These assignments will be automatically graded On-Line. - 5.
+Assistance with course material will be given upon request. - 6.
+Students are responsible for completing all course material. - 7.
 Regular attendance in Lecture, Laboratory, and Tutorial Components is a Course Requirement.

-Grande Prairie Regional College Calendar 2009 - 2010: Course Description (p 177).
+Grande Prairie Regional College Calendar 2010 - 2011: Course Description (p 177).